 The album was a commercial failure.

 The duo debuted with an album of the same name released in September 1973 and produced by the renowned Keith Olsen (record producer and sound engineer, who worked with Ozzy Osbourne, Heart, Santana, Scorpions among many great artists).
-Despite the strong composition, voice, and musicality, the album was a commercial failure, despite the promotional efforts of their record company, Polydor Records considered them too folkloric for the label, and since the album was not a commercial success, they soon eliminated it from the catalog, however over the years, after Stevie and Lindsey became famous musicians, the LP "Buckingham Nicks" acquired became a cult object for all music lovers.
+Despite the strong composition, voice, and musicality, the album was a commercial failure, despite the promotional efforts of their record company, Polydor Records considered them too folkloric for the label, and since the album was not a commercial success, they soon eliminated it from the catalogue, however over the years, after Stevie and Lindsey became famous musicians, the LP "Buckingham Nicks" acquired became a cult object for all music lovers.

 Three years later, in 1975, their producer Keith Olsen began working with Fleetwood Mac.
 It was thanks to this contact that after the departure of the band's main composer, the duo joined the group.